boholder/puntgun/CONTRIBUTING.md

 (Sorry to be abrupt, but... [pipx](https://github.com/pypa/pipx) is an excellent tool for managing executable python libraries, you may want to use it instead of `pip` for installing pypi-based executable tools.
-Almost all tools used in the project can be happily installed in this convenient way, though they will be well cared by other managing tools so you need not manually install them while you using scripts.)
+Almost all tools used in the project can be happily installed in this convenient way, though they will be well cared by other managing tools, so you need not manually install them while you using scripts.
+If you install them with `pipx` outside of venv and PDM, you can use them anywhere, that is convenient.)

 This project uses the [PDM](https://pdm.fming.dev/latest/) as package managing tool, if you are not skilled enough to use other package management tools to